 What, Exactly, Is an Employee?

-Employees Have Distinct Difference Between How They Are Classified and Paid
+Employees Have Differences in How They Are Classified and Paid

 An employee is an individual who was hired by an employer to do a specific job.
 The employee is hired by the employer after an application and interview process results in his or her selection as an employee.
 This selection occurs after the applicant is found by the employer to be the most qualified applicant to do the job.